 An Australian project reveals surprising results at mineral sands mine

 Over a four-year period, Total Hydrographic undertook a project at a mineral sand mine to survey the condition of the mine’s dredge pond.
-Utilising manned and unmanned vessels, equipped with dual-frequency Single Beam Echo Sounders (SBES), the project revealed the ongoing need for manned surveying, especially when monitoring acoustically and navigationally challenging environments.
+Survey was conducted utilising manned and unmanned vessels.
+Our vessels are equipped with dual-frequency Single Beam Echo Sounders (SBES).
+The project revealed the ongoing need for manned surveying, especially when monitoring acoustically and navigationally challenging environments.

 Total Hydrographic conducted a series of dual-frequency SBES surveys at a mineral sand mine located in Australia.
 As part of the mine’s operations, sand is extracted via a cutter suction dredge back to the plant for processing.
 The tailings from processing the sand are then pumped back to the dredge pond (tailings dam) to settle.
 To ensure uninterrupted operations, the mine engaged Total Hydrographic to undertake regular shallow water surveys to monitor the condition and capacity of the tailings dam.

 The equipment used throughout the project included:

 - CEE HydroSystems’ CEESCOPE with a 200khz/24khz transducer

 - 4m open hull vessel with outboard motor

 MONITORING THE TAILINGS DAM